Animal-Assisted Therapy & Recovery

 Freedom, Recovery & Empowerment with Dogs

 * For adolescents ages 12-17; adults ages 18+; & families *

 Please contact us for pricing & scheduling options *

-We offer Pawsitive Coping Skills as an 8 or 16-week course.
+We offer F.R.E.D. as an 8 or 16-week course.
 We're happy to co-facilitate with a member of your staff who's already running a Seeking Safety group; or to implement it as a new and standalone program for your clients.
 We're also happy to adapt what we do to complement different types of treatment materials or curriculums you prefer to use at your facility.
-While holding a clinical license is not a requirement for Seeking Safety facilitators, we do always prefer to coordinate with a member or members of your staff in facilitating our groups, to be sure that a licensed therapist from your organization is connected to the process, in case clients require one-on-one attention outside of our group for further processing.
+While holding a clinical license is not a requirement for Seeking Safety facilitators, we do prefer to coordinate with a member of your staff in facilitating our groups (when working in a mental health setting), to be sure that a licensed therapist from your organization is connected to the process in case clients require one-on-one attention outside of our group for further processing.

 "Being here with the dogs...helped my broken heart heal.
 For me, the group has been very therapeutic."

 F.R.E.D. (or Seeking Safety + Dogs) encompasses the following treatment themes:

 * PTSD: Taking Back Your Power

 * Coping with Triggers